llambiel/letsecureme/post.md

     ssl_stapling on;
     ssl_stapling_verify on;

-Enable OCSP stapling, wich is well described in details [here](https://www.maxcdn.com/one/visual-glossary/ocsp-stapling/).
+Enable OCSP stapling, which is well described in details [here](https://www.maxcdn.com/one/visual-glossary/ocsp-stapling/).

     add_header Strict-Transport-Security "max-age=31557600; includeSubDomains";

 This adds an HTTP header instructing the client browser to force a HTTPS connection to your domain and to all of its subdomains for 1 year.
 **Warning!** Be careful here before applying it in production, you must ensure first that **all your subdomains (if any) are being secured as well**.
-Your subdomains will be forced over https as well, and if not properly configured, will become unreacheable.
+Your subdomains will be forced over https as well, and if not properly configured, will become unreachable.

 Let's re-test again our setup with [Qualys SSL](https://www.ssllabs.com/ssltest/):